benvaljean/benvaljean.github.io/_posts/2008-10-03-ActiveSync_Error_0x80072F0D_(Outlook_Mobile_Access).markdown

 a Windows Mobile based phone through the use of a wireless connection the following error can occur:

-**The security certificate on the server is invalid.
+    The security certificate on the server is invalid.
     Contact you exchange server administrator or ISP to install a valid certificate on the server.
-Support code 0x80072F0D**
+    Support code 0x80072F0D

+<font color=green>In the first instance contact the person who manages
+your Exchange Server or the IT Helpdesk in your company if you have one and ask them to put the SSL security certificate on your phone.</font>

 Contrary to the error message in almost all cases this refers to an issue at the client/mobile phone end of the session.
 All Activesync